On the role of fractional Brownian motion in models of chemotaxis and stochastic gradient ascent: Mathematical framework

 \subsection{Fractional Brownian motion and chemotaxis}

-Fractional Brownian motion (fBM) was first introduced by Kolmogorov in the 1940s in the context of his mathematical studies on turbulence in fluid dynamics \cite{Kolmogorov}.
-The process was later revisited by Mandelbrot and Van Ness in the late 1960s, particularly with an eye toward applications in financial modeling \cite{VanNess}.
-Their work also introduced the modern terminology and formal definition of fractional Brownian motion that remains in use today \cite{Mishura:2017,Mishura:2008,Nourdin:2012}.
+Fractional Brownian motion (fBM) was first introduced by Kolmogorov in the 1940s in the context of his mathematical studies of turbulence in fluid dynamics \cite{Kolmogorov}.
+The process was later revisited by Mandelbrot and Van Ness in the late 1960s with a view toward a broader range of applications, including economics, solid mechanics, and hydrology \cite{VanNess}.
+Their work also introduced the modern terminology and formal definition of fractional Brownian motion that remain in use today \cite{Mishura:2017,Mishura:2008,Nourdin:2012}.

 Formally, fractional Brownian motion with Hurst index $H \in (0,1)$ is a centered Gaussian process $\left(W^H_t\right)_{t \geq 0}$ with continuous paths and stationary increments, characterized by the relation